 Transfer to some senior institutions is available.
 The prescribed courses outlined in the catalog of the senior institution in which the student plans to transfer should be correlated with the course of study outlined for the first two years at the junior college level.
 Students seeking to transfer should always consult the catalog of the senior institution for details concerning specific courses and the transfer process.
-Students seeking to transfer are urged to work closely with their Paralegal Advisor in order to assure enrollment in the correct
+Students seeking to transfer are urged to work closely with their Legal Assistant Advisor in order to assure enrollment in the correct

 J.B.
 Young Center Room 203

 This course provides an overview of major principles and functions of the state and federal legal systems, introduces various legal fields for professional opportunities, presents legal vocabulary, gives an overview of different areas of law, and presents ethics.
 Three semester credit hours: Three hours lecture.

 LET 1213 – Legal Research

 This course is an introduction to basic sources of law and the methods of legal research, including ethics.
 Three semester credit hours: Two hours lecture and two hours lab.